Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 * Download TortoiseSVN for Windows: [https://tortoisesvn.net/downloads.html](https://tortoisesvn.net/downloads.html){:target="_blank"}

 ### Create and Setup A Subversion Repository
 We'll begin by creating a new SVN Repository.
 A repository is the database that stores information about file data, revision history, and various "rules" for the project.
-Make a new empty folder and name it `BlinkyProject`, then right click the folder and click TortoiseSVN > Create Repository Here.
+Make a new empty folder and name it `BlinkyProject`, then right-click the folder and click TortoiseSVN > Create Repository Here.
 When prompted, click the "Create Folder Structure" button, then click OK to close all windows.

 This repository folder only contains the raw database and not the actual files of your project, so don't try and modify the files.
 Using the repository database, TortoiseSVN can create a local "working copy" folder.
 The working copy folder contains the actual project files.
 When project files are changed and committed, the working copy folder syncs information about the changes to the repository database.

 Creating the working copy is known as "Checking Out" the repository.
 Right click on the repository folder, then click SVN Checkout.
 Change the working copy path to somewhere on your Desktop or Documents folder, if you wish.
 You can leave all the other settings the same and then click OK.

 If you navigate into the working copy folder, you'll see three folders - trunk, tags, and branches.
-Here's briefly what we will use each folder for (don't worry, each will be explained further below).
+Here's briefly what we will use each folder for (don't worry, each will be explained in the sections below).

-* trunk: this contains all the living, in-development project files.
+* **trunk:** this contains all the living, in-development project files.
 Whenever you make fixes or edits to a schematic or board file, you'll change the files in this directory.

-* tags: this folder will contain "snapshots" of your project taken when you generate gerber files for production.
+* **tags:** this folder will contain "snapshots" of your project taken when you generate gerber files for production.

-* branches: miscellaneous boards based on tagged snapshots that may be customized, e.g for panelling.
+* **branches:** miscellaneous boards based on tagged snapshots that may be customized, e.g for panelling.

 There's nothing special about these folders or their names, they are just SVN convention.
 You could rename them to something like "development", "production", and "variants" if you wanted.